tanayseven/tanayseven/README.md

 📍 I'm currently in Goa, 🇮🇳

-🔨 Working on the app [playindoor.games](https://github.com/tanayseven)
+🔨 Working on a few personal projects

 👨 To know more about me go to my [website](https://tanayseven.com/)